Lebanon Travel Advice, Embassies & Tourist Offices

 Diversity

 Lebanon’s people are diverse, with many different Muslim and Christian sects represented.
-You should respect local traditions, customs, laws and religions at all times and make sure your actions do not offend.
+Respect local traditions, customs, laws and religions at all times and make sure your actions do not offend.

 Dress code